thounny/DAY_002/README.md

 ## Features

 - **3D Tunnel Effect**: Created with a custom shader that generates a dynamic gradient effect.
-- **Gradient Animation**: The center of the tunnel is white, and it smoothly transitions into pastel colors as you move toward the edges.
+- **Gradient Animation**: The center of the tunnel is white, and it smoothly transitions into rainbow colors as you move toward the edges.
 - **Smooth Scrolling**: Integrated smooth scroll behavior using **Lenis** and **GSAP ScrollTrigger**.
 ---
 ## Technologies Used